Lisa-Wall/receipt-generator/README.md

 ## Input

-The expected input is a JSON object in the following format:
+A JSON object in the following format:

 ```
 {